hidecode221b/Radia_MPW/Mathematica/readme.md

 MPW simulation is based on the design of MPW at BL1 in SPL (SLRI, Thailand).
-However, the MPW was designed, contructed, and donated by the ASTeC, UK.
+However, the MPW was designed, constructed, and donated by the ASTeC, UK.

-Optimizing parameters are required to initialize the parameters prior to rerun the different optimization.
+Optimizing parameters are required to initialize the parameters prior to rerunning the different optimization.

 Environment: Wolfram Mathematica 13.0.0.0 on Windows 10, Radia version 4.31